-Generic Name: urokinase (Pronunciation: URE oh KYE nase)
+Generic Name: urokinase

-- What is urokinase (Kinlytic)?
+- What is urokinase (Abbokinase, Kinlytic)?

-- How is urokinase given (Kinlytic)?
+- How is urokinase given (Abbokinase, Kinlytic)?

-- What happens if I overdose (Kinlytic)?
+- What happens if I overdose (Abbokinase, Kinlytic)?

-- Where can I get more information?
+- Where can I get more information (Abbokinase, Kinlytic)?

-What is urokinase (Kinlytic)?
+What is urokinase (Abbokinase, Kinlytic)?

 Urokinase is used to treat blood clots in the lungs.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Tell your caregivers at once if you have a serious side effect such as:
+Call your doctor at once if you have signs of bleeding inside your body, such as: